-Radiation therapy uses high-energy radiation to kill cancer cells.
-In people with Ewing tumors, radiation therapy may be used with surgery, or it may be used instead of surgery, especially if it would be hard to remove the entire tumor surgically.
+Radiation therapy focuses high-energy beams at the tumor from a machine outside the body to kill the cancer cells.
+In people with Ewing tumors, radiation therapy may be used with surgery, or it may be used instead of surgery, especially if it would be hard to remove the entire tumor.
 In either case, chemotherapy is usually given before, during, and afterward.

-Before treatments start, the radiation team takes careful measurements with imaging tests such as MRI scans to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
+This type of treatment is given by a doctor called a radiation oncologist.
+Before treatments start, the radiation team takes careful measurements with imaging tests such as MRI scans to determine the correct angles for aiming the beams and the proper dose of radiation.
+Your child may be fitted with a plastic mold resembling a body cast to keep him or her in the same position each time so that the radiation can be aimed more accurately.

-External radiation therapy is much like getting an x-ray, but the dose of radiation is much higher.
-For each session, your child will lie on a special table while a machine delivers the radiation from a precise angle.
+Most often, radiation treatments are given 5 days a week for several weeks.
+Each treatment is much like getting an x-ray, but the dose of radiation is much higher.
 The treatment is not painful.
+For each session, your child will lie on a special table while a machine delivers the radiation from precise angles.

 Each treatment lasts only a few minutes, but the setup time – getting your child into place for treatment – usually takes longer.
-Some younger children may be given medicine to make them drowsy before each treatment.
-Most often, radiation treatments are given 5 days a week for several weeks.
+Some younger children may be given medicine before each treatment to make them sleep so they won’t move during treatment.

 Three-dimensional conformal radiation therapy (3D-CRT): Three-dimensional CRT uses the results of imaging tests such as MRI and special computers to precisely map the location of the tumor.
 Several radiation beams are then shaped and aimed at the tumor from different directions.
 Each beam alone is fairly weak, which makes it less likely to damage normal body tissues, but the beams converge at the tumor to give a higher dose of radiation there.
-Your child may be fitted with a plastic mold resembling a body cast to keep him or her in the same position so that the radiation can be aimed more accurately.

-As with IMRT, this approach may be helpful for hard-to-treat tumors, such as those on the spine or pelvic bones.
+This approach may be helpful for hard-to-treat tumors, such as those on the spine or pelvic bones.
 The machines needed to make protons are expensive, and there are only a handful of them being used in the United States at this time.

 Possible side effects of radiation therapy